Residual Value Calculator

 This calculator is used to estimate the probable residual value of an asset at the end of a specified period.

-This calculator is used to estimate the probable residual value of an asset at the end of a specified period.
-Residual value usually refers to the value an asset has after the end of its useful life.
+This Residual Value Calculator is designed to estimate the probable residual value of an asset at the end of a specified period.
+Residual value typically refers to the value an asset retains after its useful life.

-When using the online residual value calculator, you can calculate residual value by entering: cost of fixed asset, scrap rate and life span.
+Using the online Residual Value Calculator, you can calculate residual value by entering: cost of fixed asset, scrap rate, and lifespan.

 RV = (Cost of fixed asset – Scrap rate) / Lifespan

-Residual value is usually calculated using the following basic formula:
+The Residual Value Calculator uses the following basic formula:

 Residual Value = Initial Value – Accumulated Depreciation